deepin-community/node-babel7/CONTRIBUTING.md

 - After the ESTree PR is accepted, update [ast/spec.md](https://github.com/babel/babel/blob/master/packages/babel-parser/ast/spec.md).
 Note that there are differences between Babel AST and ESTree.
 In these cases, consistency with current Babel AST outweighs alignment to ESTree.
 Otherwise it should follow ESTree.

 - [ ] Implement parser plugins based on the new AST.
 The parser plugin name should be the unprefixed slug of the TC39 proposal URL in _camelcase_, i.e. `exportDefaultFrom` from `https://github.com/tc39/proposal-export-default-from`.
-  - [ ] Use the `this.expectPlugin("newSyntax")` check within `@babel/parser` to ensure your new plugin code only runs when that flag is turned on (not default behavior), and a friendly error is thrown if users forget to enable a plugin.
+  - [ ] Use the `this.expectPlugin("pluginName")` check within `@babel/parser` to ensure your new plugin code only runs when that flag is turned on (not default behavior), and a friendly error is thrown if users forget to enable a plugin.
+You can also supply an array pair to require certain configuration options, e.g., `this.expectPlugin(["pluginName", { configOption: value }])`.
   - [ ] Add failing/passing tests according to spec behavior
   - [ ] Add `@babel/syntax-new-syntax` package.
 You can copy `packages/babel-plugin-syntax-decimal` and replace `decimal` to `new-syntax`.
   - [ ] Add `@babel/syntax-new-syntax` to `@babel/standalone`.
     - [ ] Add `@babel/syntax-new-syntax` to `package.json`
-    - [ ] Add `@babel/syntax-new-syntax` to [`pluginsConfig.json`](https://github.com/babel/babel/blob/master/packages/babel-standalone/scripts/pluginConfig.json), run `make generate-standalone`.
+    - [ ] Add `@babel/syntax-new-syntax` to [`pluginsConfig.json`](https://github.com/babel/babel/blob/master/packages/babel-standalone/scripts/pluginConfig.json), run `make build-standalone`.
     - [ ] Add `@babel/syntax-new-syntax` to `src/preset-stage-x`.
   - [ ] Add `"newSyntax"` to parser [typings](https://github.com/babel/babel/blob/master/packages/babel-parser/typings/babel-parser.d.ts)
 - [ ] Implement generator support in `packages/babel-generator/src/generators`.
 The generator converts AST to source code.